 - Mosquito patch - is the newest kind of insect repellent.
 It is made of 100% natural and safe vitamin B1.
 It is small, transdermal skin patch that is very easy to use.
 Simply slap it onto your skin and it does its work naturally.

 - Mosquito repelling bracelets - are specially designed clip on bracelets or simply clip on devices that are made with either chemical or natural insect repellent pellets inside.
 These are ideal for babies or those who prefer not to apply anything on their skin.
 These can be used either as a bracelet or clipped on bags, chairs, prams etc.

 - Mosquito repellent devices - are various types of devices that emit a repellent fragrance usually through the process of burning.
 These may come in the form of candles, coils or Thermacell products.

 - Electronic repellents - emit ultrasonic sound as a deterrent to bugs and insects.

 - Vitamin B - Thiamin - This product is rumored to put the mosquitos off the smell of your blood.

-- is also considered as a natural insect repellent.
+Lemon Eucalyptus Oil - is also considered as a natural insect repellent.
 This has been tested against mosquitoes and found in the US to provide similar protection to repellents containing low concentrations of DEET.
 PMD is the synthetic form of the chemical derived from oil of lemon eucalyptus.
 However the use of this product is not advised for those ages 3 years old and below.
-IR-3535

-- is another active ingredient used in insect repellents and it offers broad spectrum protection from several insects including mosquitoes, deer ticks, and biting flies.
+IR-3535 - is another active ingredient used in insect repellents and it offers broad spectrum protection from several insects including mosquitoes, deer ticks, and biting flies.
 It offers reasonably long protection comparable to DEET thus offering a great alternative for those seeking non-DEET products.
-Plant Based Repellents

 - Type of insect you want protection from